The Importance Of Glutathione For Autoimmune Disease

 - Methylation nutrients are important.
 Methylation is a process that assists your body’s production of glutathione.
 The main nutrients required for methylation are B vitamins, particularly B6, B9 (folate) and B12.
 B12 is found in animal foods such as meat, poultry and seafood, while plant foods are an excellent source of the other B vitamins.
 It is important to eat lots of vegetables each day, either as salads, vegetable juices, smoothies, or cooked vegetables.

 - Sulfur is needed for glutathione production.
 Sulfur is found in cabbage, broccoli, cauliflower, onion, garlic, leek and eggs.
-If you don’t include much of these foods in your diet, you can take a natural sulfur supplement called MSM.
+If you don’t include much of these foods in your diet, you can take a natural sulfur supplement called MSM, which can be found in our Collagen Food powder.
 This stands for methyl sulfonyl methane.
 It is traditionally taken by people who want to improve their liver health and also reduce joint pain, but MSM is also necessary for glutathione production.

 - Try to get some movement each day.
 Exercise boosts your body’s production of glutathione.
 As long as you don’t exercise to complete exhaustion, exercise acts as a minor stress on your body, boosts your immune system and improves your detoxification abilities.
 It is often said that “sitting is inflammatory” because inactivity raises your body’s production of inflammation generating compounds.
 Exercise helps to counteract that.